What is the step-by-step process for applying to the Nursing program?

 What is the minimum GPA needed to be considered for admission to the nursing program?

-Where can I take the entrance examination?
+Where can I take the TEAS V entrance exam?

 When will I find out if I have been accepted to the Nursing Program?